wangziqi2013/wangziqi2013.github.io/_posts/2018-03-24-NOrec-Streamlining-STM-by-Abolishing-Ownership-Records.markdown

 It then samples the counter, performs the validation, and then compares the sampled counter to the current counter.
 If these two differs, then validation is re-run.

+As we can easily see, the validation uses TML to detect concurrent writers.
+If the global counter changes, then a writer must have committed during the value validation.
+In this case, a write that changes the read set may be missed, so validation must restart.
+We can also think of the validation routine as a "mini read-only transaction" implemented using TML.